Bruins vs. Canadiens Prediction & Picks - November 11

 Bruins Splits and Trends

-- In the five games when Boston has capitalized on a single power-play goal, it picked up seven points after finishing 3-1-1.
+- In the five games when Boston has recorded a single power-play goal, it went 3-1-1 to register seven points.

-- The Bruins have been outshot by opponents seven times, and went 5-1-1 (11 points).
+- The Bruins' opponents have had more shots in seven games.
+The Bruins went 5-1-1 in those matchups (11 points).

 Team Stats Comparison